EuroCRIS/CASRAI-Dictionairies/Objects/Principal Investigator.md

 ## Short definition
 —
 ## Preservation note
-*This object was added in order to make the model complete.*
+*This object was added in order to make the model complete.*## Fields